pekzeki/PopulationAnalysis/README.md

 # Population Analysis

 Turkish	Statistical	Institute provides access to census data of Turkey.
-The project analyzes the census data between 1965-2000 and plots basic graphs in order to reveal hidden important factors that leads to population growths and recession between those years.
+The project analyzes the census data of Turkey between 1965-2000 and plots graphs in order to reveal hidden important factors that leads to population growths and recession between those years.
 It helps to see;

   - Population distribution w.r.t. gender, city.
   - Population in the urban and rural area.